Grantown-on-Spey (East) railway station

 Grantown-on-Spey (East) railway station served the town of Grantown-on-Spey, in Scotland.
 It was one of two railway stations serving the town, the other being Grantown-on-Spey (West).

 It was situated to the south-east of the town, on the opposite side of the River Spey.

 Restoration

 In 2015 Revack Lodge Estate announced plans to develop the station site as a heritage centre.
 This will involve renovating the old station buildings into a craft shop, and converting an old railway carriage into a cafe.
 It will also feature a Highland games demonstration area.

+Revack Estate owner Karen Blessington is behind the redevelopment of the derelict former Speyside Line station into Grantown East the Highland Heritage and Cultural Centre.